diasdmhub/Asus_Merlin_Zabbix_Template/README.md

 <BR>
 <strong><i>
   This template was tested only with Asus RT-AC86U / RT-AC87U / RT-AX86U router running a Asus Merlin firmware.
-  It should work with other Asus routers as well
+  It should work with other Asus routers as well.
 </i></strong>